Restless legs syndrome: Medications

 For those whose RLS disrupts or prevents sleep or regular daily activities, medication may be useful.
-Evidence supports the use of dopamine agonists including pramipexole, ropinirole, rotigotine, and cabergoline.
+Evidence supports the use of dopamine agonists including pramipexole, ropinirole, rotigotine, cabergoline, and pergolide.
 They reduce symptoms, improve sleep quality and quality of life.
 Levodopa is also effective.
 However, pergolide and cabergoline are less recommended due to their association with increased risk of valvular heart disease.
 Ropinirole has a faster onset with shorter duration.
 Rotigotine is commonly used as a transdermal patch which continuously provides stable plasma drug concentrations, resulting in its particular therapeutic effect on patients with symptoms throughout the day.
-One 2008 review found pramipexole to be better than ropinirole.
+A 2008 meta-analysis found pramipexole to be better than ropinirole.

 There are, however, issues with the use of dopamine agonists including augmentation.
 This is a medical condition where the drug itself causes symptoms to increase in severity and/or occur earlier in the day.
 Dopamine agonists may also cause rebound when symptoms increase as the drug wears off.
 In many cases, the longer dopamine agonists have been used, the higher the risk of augmentation and rebound as well as the severity of the symptoms.
 Patients may also develop dopamine dysregulation syndrome, meaning that they can experience an addictive pattern of dopamine replacement therapy.

-A 2007 study indicated that dopamine agonists used in restless legs syndrome can lead to an increase in compulsive gambling.
+Pramipexole and ropinirole, both dopamine agonists, along with aripiprazole, a dopamine modulator, have been linked to an elevated risk of problematic gambling.
+The excessive activation of the dopaminergic reward and reinforcement system is one potential mechanism by which dopaminergic drugs may contribute to increased gambling behavior.
 Patients may also exhibit other impulse-control disorders such as compulsive shopping and compulsive eating.
 There are some indications that stopping the dopamine agonist treatment has an impact on the resolution or at least improvement of the impulse-control disorder, even though some people can be particularly exposed to dopamine agonist withdrawal syndrome.